 - let producers decide what information to share with them, including about personal or family-related events.

-- that they will receive $750 per week that they’re in the house.
+- receive $750 per week that they’re in the house.
 There is no explicit mention of compensation for time in the jury house, but the contract says producers “may also give additional consolation and/or runner-up prizes in cash or in kind … but has no obligation to do so.”

 - receive only a pro-rated prize if they are an alternate who enters the game after it has started.